Easy-to-read information about insect repellents – what they are, how to use them safely and possible side effects.

 Insect repellents – guidelines for safe use The Royal Children's Hospital, Melbourne, Australia

-Insect repellents help prevent malaria and other diseases spread by mosquitoes CDC, USA
+Insect repellents help prevent malaria and other diseases spread by mosquitoes CDC, US

-- Avoiding bug bites while travelling Ministry of Health, New Zealand
+- Avoiding bug bites while travelling Bay of Plenty DHB, NZ

 - Insect repellents National Pesticide Information Centre

-- Efficacy of insect repellents currently available in New Zealand ESR, New Zealand
+- Efficacy of insect repellents currently available in NZ ESR, NZ

-- Mosquitoes, ticks and other arthropods Yellow Book, CDC, USA
+- Mosquitoes, ticks and other arthropods Yellow Book, CDC, US